PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 forms.
 Both runners retain standalone behavior through optional scope arguments.

-The late Mean/Mul/Add/Conv, generic SPP, and Gather-axis sequence shares one scope after the conditional generic-transpose cleanup and before the constant-fold/Cast helper.
-Generic SPP cleanup now accepts an optional scope;
+The conditional generic-Transpose, late Mean/Mul/Add/Conv, generic SPP, Gather-axis, constant-fold, and redundant-Cast sequence shares one scope between the raw shape-extract and ExpandDims/Squeeze replacement rewrites.
-its existing differential input and operator-removal updates allow the three runners to reuse one index without a blanket refresh.
+When layout optimization is disabled, the same helper skips only generic Transpose and lets the Mean runner lazily construct the state.
+Generic SPP cleanup and the constant-fold/Cast helper accept the shared scope; their existing differential mutations keep the index current across all nine pass events without a blanket refresh.

 The late generic SPP and Concat/unary/Conv pair shares one scope between the raw StridedSlice/Pad/Concat and shape-extract rewrites.
 Concat/unary/Conv